 A: The tonnage reports are to be filed on or before the 20th of each month (Example: A March report is due on April 20th).

 - For a tonnage report received 1-14 days late, the reporting fee is increased by 10%.

 - For a tonnage report received 15-30 days late, the reporting fee is increased by 20%.

 - For a tonnage report received 31 days or more late, the fee is doubled.

-Samples of feed, fertilizer and limestone are taken by area inspectors and submitted to the Little Rock laboratory.
+Samples of feed, fertilizer and limestone are taken by area inspectors and submitted to the Plant Industries Division Chemistry Lab.
 Each is checked against the guarantees provided by the guarantor.